 Chromebooks will be distributed with a name label adhered to the front of the Chromebook and the charger.
 These labels are never to be removed.
-Removing these labels will result in an after school detention.
+Removing these labels will result in an after school reflection or restorative consequence.
 If the label accidentally falls off, students must notify their teacher immediately in order to receive a new label.